vipercipher/vipercipher/README.md

 # Hi, I'm Jay 👋

-I'm a Sydney-based IT and cybersecurity professional who enjoys the practical side of security: keeping accounts safe, spotting when something looks off, and building things that people can actually rely on.
+### Identity & Access Security · Sydney

+Most breaches don't start with clever hacking.
+They start with someone logging in.
+A reused password, a skipped MFA prompt, a convincing "I'm locked out, can you reset me?" request. **That's the problem I care about: making sure the right people get in, and everyone else doesn't.**

-By day I work as an **IT Support Specialist at Zencyber**, where I look after Microsoft 365 and Entra ID for small business clients: user accounts, MFA, access issues, and keeping an eye on activity in Microsoft Defender and Sentinel.
-Account access is where a lot of attacks begin, so I've learned to slow down, verify requests properly, and escalate anything unusual with clear notes.
+I work on this every day as an **IT Support Specialist at Zencyber**, managing Microsoft Entra ID and Microsoft 365 identities for small business clients.
+That means enforcing MFA, handling Conditional Access and SSO issues, running joiners and leavers cleanly, and verifying every reset request before I touch an account.
+I watch sign-in and device activity in **Microsoft Sentinel and Defender**, and escalate anything suspicious with clear evidence.

-Outside of work, I build and secure websites for small businesses, practise attack and defence in my own labs, and write small tools that solve everyday problems.
+I bring the same mindset to what I build.
+On the AWS site I delivered for an NDIS provider, I used **Cognito** for authentication and **IAM** to give each service only the access it needs, because the same principles apply whether you're protecting staff accounts or a Lambda function.

+**Specialising in:** Microsoft Entra ID · MFA & Conditional Access · Least-privilege access · Cloud identity (AWS IAM & Cognito) · Sign-in threat monitoring

+**Backed by:** SC-200 · PCNSA · CCNA · Network+ · Master of IT (Network & Information Security)

 **What I'm focused on:** Identity & Access Management · Security Operations · Cloud Security · Network Security